Identity

 • The classic hierarchy of materials: a limewashed and render farmhouse, a bare stone barn and the hardest to course stones used for the boundary wall.

-I.2.i Design of Buildings
+Design of Buildings

 Building type, form and detailing

-2.51 The type, form and composition of new buildings must be rooted in local character.
-Where development sits within the historic core of a settlement, design must reflect the local vernacular tradition (where buildings were designed to meet functional needs).
-This varies across the Lake District in response to changes in the underlying geology, that influences not only the choice of local building material, but also built forms and methods of construction.
+Vernacular architecture varies across the Lake District in response to changes in the underlying geology, that influences not only the choice of local building material, but also built forms and methods of construction.

-2.52 Information on common vernacular forms, and their distribution across the Lake District, can be found in the Supporting Information.
+Information on common vernacular forms, and their distribution across the Lake District, can be found in the Supporting Information.
 Each settlement has a distinct architectural tradition depending on several factors, but common characteristics are:

 • Buildings sit low in the landscape.
 Generally, they are one or two storeys high in a rural setting, extending to three storeys in towns.

-• Constructed of local building material, which means that buildings harmonise with the surrounding landscape
+• Constructed of local building material, which means that buildings harmonise with the surrounding landscape.

 • Slatestone is dominant across much of the Lake District and is associated with the characteristic ‘drystone’ appearance of many local buildings.

-• Slatestone is frequently left exposed.
-Rough-cast render (often painted white, cream or grey) is also common, especially in areas of Carboniferous limestone.
+• Rough-cast render (often painted white or cream) is also common, especially in areas of Carboniferous limestone.

 • Traditional slate roofs are ubiquitous across the Lake District and are a significant part of the character of the region.
 These tend to be low pitched with either equal or asymmetric eaves.
 The latter is often associated with a cat-slide roof over an ‘outshut’ (or lean-to).
 Traditionally, the slates become smaller closer to the ridge, laid in diminishing courses.